periode/critical-data-overload/notes/day_2.md

 The web is a database

+- servers (as in storage)
+- servers (as in control)
+- URLs and query parameters

 <!--

 maybe discussing a bit more how the web works, what is a URL, what is a server